 Final Verdict: What is the best anime streaming service?

-It definitely depends on what you are looking for.
+It depends on what you are looking for.
 If you want the most extensive anime library, Crunchyroll has over 1,000 titles, which is a lot more than its competitors.
 If you want an anime streaming platform that gets the most simulcast titles, Crunchyroll is the best.
 Crunchyroll, Netflix, and Hulu all have good audio and video quality, but Netflix has the best user experience.
 Best bang for your buck?
 I’m going to say Crunchyroll here.
-While they aren’t the cheapest, they are affordably priced and they have the most anime to watch on their platform.
+While they aren’t the most affordable, they are affordably priced and they have the most anime to watch on their platform.

 If you want to stream anime legally for free and don’t want to pay for a premium plan, Tubi and RetroCrush are good options.
 Like classic anime?
 RetroCrush has a nice library of classic anime.
 Looking for uncensored anime content?
 HIDIVE is a good option.
+HIDIVE has been getting some amazing anime exclusives as of late that make it worth checking out as well.

 Best overall, though?
 This award goes to Crunchyroll.
-They are the best anime streaming service, because they get the most new anime titles, they stream new episodes an hour after the release in Japan, and they have the most anime to stream on their platform.
+They are the best anime streaming service because they get the most new anime titles, they stream new episodes an hour after the release in Japan, and they have the most anime to stream on their platform.
 They also have great features, like offline viewing and access to their manga catalog, that others don’t have as well.

 As anime continues to grow even further in popularity, I’m sure more anime streaming sites will pop up over the years.
 I will continue to update this post with new services or updates and changes.